Stan Noskin: 1959 season

 As a senior, Noskin was the starting quarterback in all nine games for the 1959 Michigan Wolverines football team.
 Under first-year head coach Bump Elliott, the team finished with a disappointing record of 4-5.

 In the 1959 season opener against Missouri, Noskin completed 7 of 15 passes for 119 yards, including a 44-yard touchdown pass to Bennie McRae.
 He also threw three interceptions, as the Wolverines lost to Missouri, 20-15.

 After a 1-3 start to the season, Noskin led the Michigan team to a 3-2 record in the final five games, starting with a 14-7 upset victory over Minnesota.
 Noskin completed five of nine passes and, according to the Associated Press, "ran the squad brilliantly in leading Michigan to its first Big Ten victory of the year."

 On October 31, 1959, Noskin set a Michigan record by throwing five interceptions in a 19-10 loss to Wisconsin.
 In the same game, Noskin gained only 14 yards on passes.
+Noskin threw a total of 15 interceptions for th year, second most among major college players.
 Playing on defense, Noskin also intercepted a pass thrown by Wisconsin quarterback Dale Hackbart pass on the Michigan 26-yard line.
 Two plays later, Noskin threw an interception that was caught by Wisconsin center Bob Nelson at the 30-yard line.
 Wisconsin scored its final touchdown six plays later on a run by Wisconsin fullback, Tom Wiesner.
 Michigan quarterbacks gave up a total of six interceptions in the Wisconsin game, as backup Paul Palmer also gave up an interception.
 Noskin's single-game school interception record stood until 1987, when Demetrius Brown threw seven interceptions against Michigan State.